SV-ROS/intro_to_ros/README.md

         date

 1. Plug in your Neato to the usb port.
 If you only have the Neato plugged in via USB this should be the correct port.
-If you have an older pi, I believe you mayGive yourself rights to access the neato robot via usb `sudo chmod 666 /dev/ttyACM0` Th
+If you have an older pi, I believe you may give yourself rights to access the neato robot via usb `sudo chmod 666 /dev/ttyUSB0` but I did not verify this.

-    If the command fails then check if the usb is reading/writting to a dfferent file.
+    If the command fails then check if the usb is reading/writing to a different file.

         ls /dev/ttyACM*